uhire/uhire.github.io/index.md

 - Listing my company was fast and easy.
 - Being able to see the location on the map is great.

+## Anonymous Parent

+The UHIRE site provides an excellent place for employer and student to post their information to facilitate the hiring process in an efficient manner.
+As an employer, UHIRE would be a very effective and efficient tool for identifying potential candidates.

+During the process of registering my Company it was not clear that the red “*” meant that the field was required.
+Also, after entering a position as an owner I accidentally hit the delete button and the position was deleted.
+It would have been better if there was a confirmation of intent to delete prior to actually deleting position information.
+Once a position has been added, it would be helpful if there was a function that allows the Company to identified the students with the same interests.
+The site also let me enter an erroneous email address in error.
+Requiring the email address to be entered twice would have highlighted this erroneous email address.